 On the 2nd floor, they have more temporary exhibitions that typically change every one to two years.

-There is a cozy cafe at the gallery too that serves locally produced cheese and pastries.
+A cozy cafe at the gallery serves locally produced cheese and pastries.

 - Address: Misværveien 18, Henningsvær